 - a.
-Recent monitoring data provided from the proposed action area, other nearby monitoring sites, including from representative control sites further upstream and downstream from the construction areas.
-The baseline data set should be sufficient to provide an adequate representation of the existing water sources within and adjacent to the proposed action area.
+Recent monitoring data provided from the referral area, other nearby monitoring sites, including from representative control sites further upstream and downstream from the construction areas.
+The baseline data set should be sufficient to provide an adequate representation of the existing water sources within and adjacent to the referral area.
 This should include spatial and temporal coverage including seasonal and interannual variation of the water resources and connections between groundwater, surface water, wetlands and estuarine systems.
 Data can also be drawn from reliable, independent, publicly available datasets.
 Results should be compared to relevant water quality guidelines including the Australian and New Zealand Guidelines for Fresh and Marine Water Quality or relevant State Water Quality Guidelines. - b.
 An investigation of potential water quality changes including water quality modelling, with recent data, which considers water quality stressors that include but are not limited to: salinity, electrical conductivity, total suspended solids, pH, turbidity, total nitrogen, total phosphorus, chlorophyll, dissolved oxygen, and toxicants (such as, for example: faecal coliform bacteria, asbestos, hydrocarbons, heavy metals and metalloids, pesticides / herbicides, surfactants, PFAS and persistent organic pollutants). - c.
 Identification of the monitoring locations for discharge points during construction and operation. - d.
-Assessment of risks associated with increased erosion due to changes to the landscape including monitoring of sediment loads pre (baseline), during and post construction. - e.
-A stormwater runoff assessment including quantification of the volume and water quality of the discharge from the proposed action area at the point of entering natural surface waters, estimations of future runoff volumes (including climate change considerations) into the waterbodies (and the MBRS) and consideration of risks due to hazardous substance spills and litter. - f.
-Assessment of the risks associated with the use of barges and temporary platforms within the Pine River related to altered hydrological regimes and water quality. - g.
-An assessment of in-situ, introduced, and remobilised contaminants, including but not limited to contaminated soils, acid sulfate soils (ASS) / potential acid sulfate soils (PASS), and imported fill material. - h.
-An assessment of risks and proposed management measures associated with potential disturbance of ASS and PASS on the proposed action area and the implications on short- and long-term surface water quality in and within the vicinity of the proposed action area and the MBRW including potential impacts to species which rely on the Wetland for parts or all of their lifecycles. - i.
-An assessment of potential changes to water availability including surface water flows to the MBRW and any waterways in and within the vicinity of the proposed action area. - j.
-A flood model assessment that includes uncertainty/ sensitivity analysis and climate change considerations. - k.
-A discussion on the likelihood, significance, and extent of impacts and whether any relevant impacts are likely to be unknown, unpredictable or irreversible. - Development of a surface water model to assess potential impacts on surface water quality and hydrological changes associated with the action through both the construction and operational stages.
-The assumptions, calibration, validation and related uncertainty of any model predictions must be provided.
+Assessment of risks associated with increased erosion due to changes to the landscape including monitoring of sediment loads pre (baseline), during and post construction.

-m.
-An assessment of the potential impacts from hazardous chemicals and waste including any fuel to be transported, stored, and used during the construction phase of the action; and / or chemicals such as herbicides and pesticides to be used during the construction and operational phases of the action.
+- e.
+A stormwater runoff assessment including quantification of the volume and water quality of the discharge from the referral area at the point of entering natural surface waters, estimations of future runoff volumes (including climate change considerations) into the waterbodies (and the MBRS) and consideration of risks due to hazardous substance spills and litter. - f.
+An assessment of in-situ, introduced, and remobilised contaminants, including but not limited to contaminated soils, acid sulphate soils (ASS) / potential acid sulphate soils (PASS), and imported fill material. - g.
+An assessment of risks and proposed management measures associated with potential disturbance of ASS and PASS in the referral area and the implications on short- and long-term surface water quality in and within the vicinity of the referral area and the MBRS including potential impacts to species which rely on the Wetland for parts or all of their lifecycles. - h.
+An assessment of potential changes to water availability including surface water flows to the MBRS and any waterways in and within the vicinity of the referral area. - i.
+A flood model assessment that includes uncertainty/ sensitivity analysis and climate change considerations. - j.
+A discussion on the likelihood, significance, and extent of impacts and whether any relevant impacts are likely to be unknown, unpredictable or irreversible. - k.
+Development of a surface water model to assess potential impacts on surface water quality and hydrological changes associated with the action through both the construction and operational stages.
+The assumptions, calibration, validation and related uncertainty of any model predictions must be provided. - I. An assessment of the potential impacts from hazardous chemicals and waste including any fuel to be transported, stored, and used during the pre-construction, construction and operational phase of the action; and/or chemicals such as herbicides and pesticides to be used during the pre-construction, construction and operational phases of the action.